Skip to main content

 • Providing basic human services in the areas of hunger and housing to assure that people have the necessities to build successful lives.

-To qualify for a grant from our foundation, you must:
+To qualify for a grant from our Foundation, you must:

 • Be a 501(c)(3) public charity, a state or political subdivision, a government–owned or operated college or university, or an exempt operating foundation; and

-• Individuals.
-The Foundation does not provide grants directly to any individuals for travel, study, healthcare or any other purpose.
+• The Foundation does not provide grants directly to any individuals for travel, study, healthcare or any other purpose.

 • Religious organizations.
 The Foundation may consider grants requested by such an organization if it is an eligible organization and the grant would support non-sectarian social service activities that are available to the broad community.